operator-framework/operator-controller/docs/demos/coast-to-coast-q4-2023.md

     --resource --controller
 ```

-### Build the Operator and Bundle Images
+### Build the extension and bundle images
-For this demo we are going to build a several different versions of this Operator:
+For this demo we are going to build a several different versions of this extension:
 - `v1.0.0-alpha1`
 - `v1.0.0`
 - `v1.0.1`